ocf/ocfweb/ocfweb/docs/docs/services/web.md

 Group accounts may also request a [[virtual host|doc services/vhost]] for another domain (e.g., group.berkeley.edu).

-## Setting up web space

-### via the web interface

-1. Open the [[web commands interface|commands]] in your web browser.
-2. Select the "makehttp" option.
-Enter your OCF username and password, and choose "Run command".
-You should see something like this in the output, assuming you entered your username and password correctly:

-        public_html folder has been created successfully.

-### via SSH

-1. Login to your account via [[SSH|doc services/shell]].
-2. After you go past all system messages, you will see prompt:

-        tsunami$

-    At this prompt, type `makehttp`.
-This command will create your web directory.
-Here's a sample screen output:

-        tsunami$ makehttp
-        public_html folder has been created successfully.

 ## Uploading Files

 Upload files to your web space the same way you [[upload files to your OCF